Many feared dead in explosion at Bogoso

 The entire Apiatsi community on the Bogoso-Bawdie highway has been affected by the explosion.

-According to eyewitnesses, there was a head-on collision between a motorbike and a vehicle carrying a container with what is suspected to be mining explosives after which the truck caught fire.
+According to eyewitnesses, there was a head-on collision between a motorbike and a vehicle carrying a container with what is suspected to be mining explosives after which the vehicle caught fire.

-Few minutes after the collision, the truck exploded, killing an unknown number of people and injuring several others.
+Few minutes after the collision, the vehicle exploded, killing an unknown number of people and injuring several others.
 The highway has been cut into two burying the vehicle.

 This has caused a lot of traffic as no car can move from Bogoso to Bawdie and vice versa.